openstack/kolla/doc/image-building.rst

    avoid the issue is that add ``-s devicemapper`` or ``-s btrfs`` to ``DOCKER_OPTS``.
-Get more information about `the issue from the Docker bug tracker <https://github.com/docker/docker/issues/6980>`_ and `how to configure Docker with BTRFS backend <https://docs.docker.com/engine/userguide/storagedriver/btrfs-driver/#prerequisites>`_.
+Get more information about `the issue from the Docker bug tracker <https://github.com/docker/docker/issues/6980>`_ and `how to configure Docker with BTRFS back end <https://docs.docker.com/engine/userguide/storagedriver/btrfs-driver/#prerequisites>`_.

 #.
 Mirrors are unreliable.